Pass parameters to Dashboard

 To create a new dashboard, go to Manage > Dashboards.

-The Manage Dashboard appears on a new page, as shown below.
+The Manage Dashboard opens on a new page, as shown below.
 Click the Help icon for more details on the context.

 Select Actions > Create.
-A pop-up appears for configuration.
+A configuration pop-up appears.
 Enter the dashboard name and the display order number.
-Check the box to open the designer.
-Click the Create button.
+Check the box to open the designer, then click Create.

 select count(1) FROM [deDefinitions] where defName like '%param.name%' and updatedBy like '%param.updBy%'

 On the Dashboard designer canvas, drag and drop a Custom Pie Chart Widget.
 Double-click the widget to configure the UI properties.
-Provide the title description.
+Enter the title description.
 Select the DB connection from the drop-down list.
-Provide the SQL query with a variable reference as shown below.
+Enter the SQL query with a variable reference as shown below.
 Click the “Test Query” button to validate the syntax.
-A notification message is displayed in the top-right corner.
+A notification message appears in the top-right corner.

 select status, 'Status Count'=count(*)